B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 Perhaps Lucy was a truly strong personality, capable of putting the past behind her and get on with her life.

-Then they were forced to get on more trucks to be transported sixty kilometers to the nearest trains, which were all cattle trains.
+Then they were forced to get on more trucks.

-Difficult to smuggle the transceiver aboard, equally difficult to get rid of the cardiac unit that was inside the box.
+Difficult to smuggle the transceiver aboard, equally difficult to get rid of the cardiac unit.

 She’d made a serious mistake in inviting him up here, and she didn’t know how to get rid of him.

-She was barely on her feet and contemplated getting up to turn off the light or falling asleep right there.
+She was barely on her feet and contemplated getting up to turn off the light.

-But I never expected you to get up at night and care for the children when I was exhausted.
+But I never expected you to get up at night and care for the children.

 His voice was almost rough with the beat of his blood, his hunger, the rushing need he refused to give in.

-I’m sorry, sir, but I’m not allowed to give up any information about our guests.
+I’m sorry, but I’m not allowed to give out any information about our guests.

-They liked to give up his phone number to the attractive clerks he robbed.
+They liked to give out his phone number to the attractive clerks he robbed.

-To make room for them to hang their coats, he had to give up his own little hidey-hole in the stockroom.
+To make room for them, he had to give up his own little hidey-hole.

 Harrell would be there, just waiting, knowing he couldn’t or wouldn’t be allowed to give up.